The Way of Energy and the Future of Performance Enhancement

 In this month's column I would like to give you a little bit of background on the Eastern energy arts and their use in sports training and coaching and then, over the next several issues, we will look in turn at how the Eastern energy arts such as Chi Kung and T'ai Chi can have a positive impact on the four main areas of Sports Science – namely biomechanics, strength and conditioning, endurance and the mental game.

-For now though, a development which many athletes and coaches may find interesting comes from within the sports world itself, with many top level sports psychologists and mental game coaches hailing the Eastern energy arts as “the missing link” in sports coaching.
+A development which many athletes and coaches may find interesting comes from within the sports world itself, with many top-level sports psychologists and mental game coaches hailing the Eastern energy arts as “the missing link” in sports coaching.
 From Michael Murphy's classic book “Golf in the Kingdom” to Dan Millman's “Warrior Athlete” and the “Inner Game” concept of Timothy Gallwey, the interest in the Eastern energy arts amongst athletes looking to generate effortless power and mental mastery is now unprecedented.

 As a committed sports-woman myself – I train in Triathlon and Golf as well as the Eastern energy arts of Chi Kung and T'ai Chi – and from working with athletes from sports as varied as snow-boarding to rugby and formula one - I know that by combining any sporting activity with training in traditional Eastern practises such as Chi Kung or T'ai Chi, will enhance athletic potential in a variety of ways.